-You can begin applying for financial for the 2013-14 school year on January 1.
-Information about the process of applying will be available online in mid-December.
+You can begin applying for financial aid for the 2017-18 school year on January 1, 2017.
+Please contact the Admission Office to receive financial aid information.

-Financial Aid at GDS is solely based on a family’s demonstrated financial need and is offered in the form of a grant, meaning the money does not need to be repaid.
+Financial Aid at GDS is based on a family’s demonstrated financial need and is offered in the form of a grant, meaning the money does not need to be repaid.
 This grant is applied toward tuition and laptop expense only.
-A committee of staff members considers all financial aid applications in strictest confidence, awarding grants based on a need analysis provided by Financial Aid for School Tuition (FAST) and on other special circumstances explained by the applicant in writing.
-Greensboro Day School does not offer athletic scholarships.
-There are a few academic or merit scholarships that offer modest monetary awards.
-Presently these awards are only available to students in the upper school.
-Once admitted to GDS, families are made aware of any merit scholarship opportunities for which they may be eligible.
-All other Financial Aid is based on demonstrated financial need.
-The School does not offer athletic scholarships.
+A committee of staff members considers all financial aid applications in strictest confidence, awarding grants based on a need analysis provided by Financial Aid for School Tuition (FAST) and on other special circumstances explained by the family in writing.
+Greensboro Day School does not offer academic or athletic scholarships.
+All Financial Aid is based on demonstrated financial need.

-Current families should submit their application to FAST by January 14.
-Parents of currently enrolled students who wish to apply for Financial Aid for the first time should contact the Admission Office ASAP to received the financial aid packet.
+Current families should submit their application to FAST by January 16.
+Parents of currently enrolled students who wish to apply for Financial Aid for the first time should contact the Admission Office ASAP to receive financial aid information.

-In common with most independent schools, the GDS Financial Aid Committee determines a family's contribution using a standardized calculation (derived by FAST.)
+In common with most independent schools, the GDS Financial Aid Committee determines a family's contribution using a standardized calculation (derived by FAST).
 This system considers income, assets, liabilities, family size and number of students in tuition-charging institutions.
 After an allowance for basic necessities and taxes, the remaining funds are considered discretionary income.
-The Financial Aid Committee may not consider expenses entered for depreciation, second homes and investment properties, hobby businesses and club memberships.
+The Financial Aid Committee may not consider expenses entered for depreciation, second homes and investment properties, hobby businesses, club memberships or educational costs/loans for parents completing or continuing their education.
 We will consider the potential for income to be earned by a non-working parent who does not have small children at home.

-Every family bears a portion of the overall cost of a Greensboro Day School education.
+Every family contributes a portion of the overall cost of a Greensboro Day School education.

 GDS requires families receiving Financial Aid to reapply each year.
 As long as a student remains in good standing, Financial Aid will be renewed according to demonstrated need.